Darren Ambrose

 In his first season with the program, Ambrose led the Commodores to an SEC Championship appearance while notching their first winning season (9-8-4) since 2009.
 The team’s nine wins were the most in six years.
 Defense set the tone in 2015, as Vanderbilt posted six shutouts for the second straight year and allowed just 23 goals, the fewest since 2006.

-Ambrose spent three years as the women’s and men’s assistant coach at Rhodes (Tenn.) and was an integral part of the success of programs that had a combined record of 77-33-3, a Southern Collegiate Athletic Conference championship and three second-place finishes, as well as three NCAA Tournament appearances.
+Ambrose spent three years as the women’s and men’s assistant coach at Rhodes College, where his teams won a Southern Collegiate Athletic Conference championship, earned three second-place finishes and made three NCAA Tournament appearances.

-Born near Sheffield, England, Ambrose played soccer with the youth programs of Sheffield United of the English League Championship and Doncaster Rovers of the English League first division.
-He also represented the English Schools Regional Team before coming to the U.S. for his college career at Division II national power USC-Spartanburg.
+Originally from near Sheffield, England, Ambrose played with the Sheffield United and Doncaster Rovers youth programs.
+He also represented the English Schools Regional Team before coming to the U.S. as a student-athlete at Division II national power USC-Spartanburg (now Division I USC Upstate).

-While in goal for the Rifles, Ambrose garnered some impressive honors, including Adidas National Player of the Year in 1992-93.
-He was also the first USC-Spartanburg player to be named GTE Academic All-America in 1992-93.
-In 2002, Ambrose was inducted into Spartanburg’s Hall of Fame.
+A goalkeeper, Ambrose was the 1992 ISAA/Adidas Division II National Player of the Year in 1992 and the first USC-Spartanburg player to be named GTE Academic All-America.
+In 2002, Ambrose was inducted into the school’s Hall of Fame.

 Ambrose earned a B.S. in management accounting at USC-Spartanburg and in 1995 completed an M.Ed. in sports administration at Memphis.